Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

 ---

-### Sub-Challenge A: W4A4 Quantization for Inference (HiF4 / MXFP4)
+### Sub-Challenge 1: W4A4 Quantization for Inference (HiF4 / MXFP4)

-Large model inference faces significant deployment costs, which often constrain large-scale application.
-Quantizing the weights and activations of linear layers can effectively reduce weight movement overhead and leverage low-precision computational capabilities to enhance inference performance.
+LLM inference faces significant deployment costs, which often constrain application proliferation.
+Quantizing the weights and activations of the linear layers in LLM effectively enhances inference performance.

 This sub-challenge focuses on **4-bit weight and activation quantization (W4A4)**, restricted to either the **HiF4** or **MXFP4** numerical format.
 Participants are required to develop and apply quantization strategies to the open-source, state-of-the-art multimodal generative model **Wan 2.2**.

-The evaluation will utilize the **OpenS2V-5M** dataset and associated **VBench** metrics, which focus on subject-to-video generation fidelity and temporal consistency.
+We will utilize the comprehensive OpenS2V-5M dataset and associated VBench[2] metrics to rank the score.

-Participants are permitted to protect a limited number of Transformer blocks in **BF16** precision:
-- A maximum of **5 layers** for MXFP4
+Participants are allowed to keep a limited number of Transformer blocks in high precision: **a maximum of 5 layers for MXFP4 and 2 layers for HiF4**.
-- A maximum of **2 layers** for HiF4

 #### Mini-Challenge for W4A4 Quantization

-To promote and encourage research into ultra-low precision data formats for quantization, a **Mini-Challenge** is established under this sub-challenge.
+To promote and encourage research into low-precision data formats for quantization, a **Mini-Challenge** is established under this sub-challenge.
 This track will **not be formally ranked** against the main competition leaderboards.
 However, submissions to this track will be collectively eligible for consideration in the **Innovation Award** category.

 The reference model for this Mini-Challenge is **Pangu-72B-2512**.
 Evaluation is conducted on standard downstream task datasets, using the **mean absolute percentage precision loss** as the final metric.